welikepie/isItHanukkah/README.md

 Sending a GET request to the endpoints with the parameters specified as a query string will yield the response to the query.

+##API Base URL##

+At the time of publication, the base URL for the API is http://dev.welikepie.com/isItHannukah .
+All API endpoints can be appended to this baseURL to produce a call.

 ##Function List;##

 	doTheyKnow